 Reviews marked as 'verified' are those that Amazon can confirm were purchased at its website.
 Therefore, unverified reviews are far easier to 'fake' - in that they could be written by someone who has had no experience at all with the product, although Which? did not attempt to ascertain the source of the reviews.

-There’s no guarantee that a verified review is genuine – our previous investigation into fake reviews showed how sellers can gather verified reviews through incentivised purchases – but it’s still fair to say that unverified reviews should be treated with more caution.
+There's no guarantee that a verified review is genuine - our showed how sellers can gather verified reviews through incentivised purchases - but it's still fair to say that unverified reviews should be treated with more caution.